venkatsubra01/CS224N-Natural-Language-Processing/a4/README.md

 - `nmt_model.py`: Implements the NMT model, including encoder, decoder, attention, and beam search.
 - `run.py`: Script to train and evaluate the model.
 - `vocab.py`, `utils.py`: Utilities for vocabulary management and data processing.
-- `client` and `server`: Contains the frontend and backend for a visualization of the translation in action
+- `client` and `server`: Contains the frontend and backend to see the translation in action

 ## My Implementation/Code Written